 - Luxurious finish combining polished steel and aluminum alloy

-- Two interchangeable batteries included
+- Two interchangeable batteries are included

-- Multi-input wireless transmitter with OLED display to quickly adjust your volume, balance your ChatMix and adjust your ideal sound
+- Multi-input wireless transmitter with OLED display to quickly adjust your volume, balance your ChatMix, and adjust your ideal sound

 - SteelSeries Engine software

 - Compatible with PC, PlayStation 4, phones, tablets

 With more than 40 different models tested, we suggest discovering all our advice to help you choose the lightest gaming headset to meet your needs and budget.

 If our selection of the best headset models should help you see more clearly, it remains essential to identify the key points to consider when buying a headset.

 Unless you’re a streamer and you’re used to being filmed during your games, the look of a gaming headset doesn’t matter much to us.